typescene/typescene.github.io/docs/ref/AppActivity.md

 ## ![](/assets/icons/spec-class.svg)class AppActivity {#AppActivity}
 {:.spec}

+Activity base class.
 Represents a component of an application, which can be activated and deactivated independently.
+Can be used for activities that are activated independently of the UI; otherwise refer to any of the [`ViewActivity`](./ViewActivity) classes.

 ### Constructor
 ```typescript